-CHANGE IS POSSIBLE!
 Freedom can be had!
 It begins by acknowledging that you can change.
-If you want to begin the process of change, (and it is a process, not a one-time event), you can get some good help from reading my blog and the links I have linked to.
-You can also read my blog posts and look at joining our Christian Recovery Group.
+I tend to think that if you don’t believe there is any hope for change, that you are setting yourself up for failure from the beginning.
+If you want to begin the process of change, (and it is a process, not a one-time event), you can get some good help from reading our website posts and other links.
+Please consider joining one of our recovery groups.
+Any questions or concerns?
+Feel free to comment below.

 Yes change is possible but it is no easy road to follow.
 I was once free for three years and then slid back just before the pandemic.
 Initially the pandemic accelerated it, as I was bored.
 So underwear CD went up as did visits to fiction sites and fantasising.
 A few months ago wishing to I decided to quit (see other posts) and found this great website.
 As i think someone else said the act of stopping dressing is fairly easy, you just purge.
 I have done fairly well with the thought process as well by employing CBT techniques.
 However laying relaxing in the tub last night I just started playing with myself and the forced fem fantasy kicked in big style.
 Before completion I realised what I was doing and managed to stop by concentrating of a project I am planning.